ArabianCoconut/Moneycontrol_api/README.md

 ## Known Issues

-- Business news doesnt upload all 19 links to the database.
-The code only uploads few of them only.
+- ~Business News doesn't upload all 19 links to the database.
+The code only uploads a few of them.~ Fixed in 1.2.2

 ---